Chaotic sets and Hausdorff dimension for L\"uroth expansions

 \section{Abstract}

-Regular continued fraction expansions and L\"uroth series of real numbers within the unit interval share several properties, although they are generated by different dynamical systems.
-Our research provides new similarities between both sets of expansions in terms of topological dynamics and Hausdorff dimension.
-In particular, we establish a complete analogue with the results of W. Liu, B. Li and S. Wang in \cite{LiuLi2017, LiuWan2019} on the distal, asymptotic and Li-Yorke pairs for the Gauss map, in the case of the L\"uroth transformation.
+We provide new similarities between regular continued fractions and L\"uroth series in terms of topological dynamics and Hausdorff dimension.
+In particular, we establish a complete analogue for the L\"uroth transformation of results by W. Liu, B. Li \cite{LiuLi2017} and W. Liu, S. Wang \cite{LiuWan2019} on the distal, asymptotic and Li-Yorke pairs for the Gauss map.